isabella232/asset-compute.en/help/architecture.md

 * **Workers to process assets** that specialize on certain types of file formats or target renditions (although their containers could be combined if that leads to a higher ratio of hot containers on I/O Runtime).
 Workers are a combination of: a container image, which includes the I/O Runtime server managing the script execution and the necessary tools, for example a command line application to generate thumbnails; and a script (action or function) that either invokes the tools on the container, invokes other actions on I/O Runtime (such as Sensei functions) or makes a request to external services.
 Conceptually, a worker is similar to the Unix pipe concept: an input file gets transformed into one or more output files.
 Actual worker scripts operate solely on the local filesystem.

 * **A common worker library** handles common tasks like downloading the source file, uploading the renditions, error reporting, monitoring and so on.
 This is designed so that developing a worker stays as simple as possible, following the serverless idea, and can be restricted to local filesystem interactions.
-The library can be supplied in the various languages supported by I/O Runtime.
+The library can be supplied in the various languages supported by Adobe I/O Runtime.

 <!--
 An example of the JSON file is: